Brunswick Manifesto: Impact

 The prevailing historiographical tradition suggests that the Brunswick Manifesto, rather than intimidate the populace into submission, sent it into furious action and created fear and anger towards the Allies.
 It also spurred revolutionaries to take further action, organizing an uprising – on 10 August, the Tuileries Palace was stormed in a bloody battle with Swiss Guards protecting it, the survivors of which were massacred by the mob.
 In late August and early September, the French were defeated in skirmishes with the Allied army, but on 20 September, the French triumphed in the Battle of Valmy.
 Following its defeat, the Prussian army withdrew from France.

 Recent research, however, argues that the Brunswick Manifesto did not have nearly the impact upon the revolutionaries suggested in earlier source material.
 Firstly, the opinion of what amounted to an external foe among the French radical left was altogether trivial, both before and after the issuance of the manifesto; their attention remained firmly focused on the internal threat: the French monarchy.
-Secondly, the literary and artistic record from the summer of 1792 suggests that Brunswick created not fear or anger, but rather humor; French cartoonists in particular took to satirizing Brunswick and his manifesto with great vigor.
+Secondly, the literary and artistic record from the summer of 1792 suggests that Brunswick created not fear nor anger but rather humor; French cartoonists in particular took to satirizing Brunswick and his manifesto with great vigor.
 Lastly, the French refused to take the Brunswick Manifesto seriously in any respect, believing it to be inauthentic.
 This determination stemmed from what they believed to be its illegality, disrespect for the law of war, and denial of national sovereignty.